StatistikStadtZuerich/sszvis/docs/static/style-guide/formats.md

-> This library provides various functions for formatting the data in the preferred style.
+> > This library provides functions for formatting data following the SSZVIS style guide.

 ## Formatting Functions